 When one thinks of Southern French wines, the immediate image that comes to mind is a bold, rich Chateauneuf-du-Pape or perhaps a strapping, high-octane red from somewhere in the Languedoc-Rousillon.
 But to say that ALL Southern French wines fit this mold would be the same as saying that ALL California wines are 15% alcohol blockbusters.
 We know of course that in the cooler terroirs, whether in California or in Southern France, these regions can produce beautifully elegant and fresh reds and whites.

-Domaine L’Hortus is located in one of these choice cooler sections of the appellation of Pic St Loup.
-The vineyards at Hortus are located in a valley between two limestone cliffs, Pic St Loup itself and the Montagne de Hortus.
+Domaine L’Hortus is located in one of these choice cooler sections of the appellation of Pic St Loup, with vineyards nestled in a valley between two limestone cliffs, Pic St Loup itself and the Montagne de Hortus.
 Until recently, Domaine de L’Hortus was the only producer in this valley, though recently, a few other producers have purchased vineyard land seeing the enormous potential of this terroir.
 This area is unique in that it is influenced climactically by both the Mediterranean Sea which is only 15 km away to the south, but also by the Cevennes Mountain range to the north.
 From the sea comes the south wind – called the Marin – which provides warmer, moderated weather and moisture, and from the north, there is a daily flow of cool, dry air.
 These contrasting forces help to create a significant diurnal shift, allowing Rhone varietals to ripen fully, but in a manner that provides both power and finesse to the wines.